-With the steadily increasing demand for highquality translation, the localisation industry is constantly searching for technologies that would increase translator throughput, in particular focusing on the use of high-quality Statistical Machine Translation (SMT) supplementing the established Translation Memory (TM) technology.
-In this paper, we present a novel modular approach that utilises state-ofthe-art sub-tree alignment and SMT techniques to turn the fuzzy matches from a TM into nearperfect translations.
-Rather than relegate SMT to a last-resort status where it is only used should the TM system fail to produce the desired output, for us SMT is an integral part of the translation process that we rely on to obtain high-quality results.
-We show that the presented system consistently produces betterquality output than the TM and performs on par or better than the standalone SMT system.
+With the steadily increasing demand for high-quality translation, the localisation industry is constantly searching for technologies that would increase translator throughput, with the current focus on the use of high-quality Statistical Machine Translation (SMT) as a supplement to the established Translation Memory (TM) technology.
+In this paper we present a novel modular approach that utilises state-of-the-art sub-tree alignment to pick out pre-translated segments from a TM match and seed with them an SMT system to produce a final translation.
+We show that the presented system can outperform pure SMT when a good TM match is found.
+It can also be used in a Computer-Aided Translation (CAT) environment to present almost perfect translations to the human user with markup highlighting the segments of the translation that need to be checked manually for correctness.